 - Conformity and integration of CFCI guiding principles: Entries will be judged based on their integrated approach applying the five CFCI guiding principles.

-All shortlisted candidates will be asked in late August to submit a short video of maximum 2:00 minutes which will then be subjected for public voting on the CFCI website.
-The winners for each category will be selected based on a combination of technical review and their number of votes.
-The festive announcement will take place at the CFCI summit in October 2019.
+All shortlisted candidates will be contacted in the first week of September and asked to submit a short video of maximum 2:00 minutes until 25 September.
+The video will then be subjected for public voting on the CFCI website.
+The categoric winners selection is based on a combination of technical review and their number of votes.
+The festive announcement will take place on 17 October 2019 at the CFCI summit in Cologne/Germany.

-If you have any questions regarding CFCI Inspire Award 2019, please contact Kristina Kreuzer (email@example.com).
+If you have any questions regarding CFCI Inspire Award 2019, please contact our Awards focal point Kristina Kreuzer.